2-categorical affine symmetries of quantum enveloping algebras: The sl n+1 case

 The main sorts of computations we will have to consider are those in which $\vec{l}$ is a singleton.
 In this case, while the braid relations may not hold in the KLR algebra, we show that they will hold in our quotient module $M$ or in the appropriate tensor.
 All braid diagrams in this paper will be drawn from top to bottom.

 \begin{lem} Suppose that $\vec{l}$ is length 1.
-Suppose $\sigma$ has a reduced presentation Then the error element $s_{i_1}\dots s_{i_j}$ has no triple inversions. \end{lem} \begin{proof} Note that any triple inversion of $\sigma$ consists of a single element from each of $\vec{l}$, $\vec{m}$, and $\vec{r}$.
+Suppose $\sigma$ has a reduced presentation of the form where $\sigma'$ and $\sigma''$ are symmetric group elements written in a reduced presentation.
+Then the error element $\sigma'\sigma''$ has no triple inversions. \end{lem} \begin{proof} Note that any triple inversion of $\sigma$ consists of a single element from each of $\vec{l}$, $\vec{m}$, and $\vec{r}$.
 So, the reduced braid diagram for such an error element will be as follows.

 The claim is true by inspection. \end{proof}

 The following is the main result of this subsection.

 \begin{lem} Suppose that $\vec{l}$ is length one and its sole vertex $v_k$ is adjacent to at most only the leftmost vertex $v_{k_1+1}$ of $\vec{m}$, where as above, $k_1$ is the rightmost position of $\vec{r}$ as it appears in $v$.
 Suppose also that $\mathcal{S}$ does not contain any triple $(k_1,k_i,k)$.
 Then, for any two associated KLR algebra elements $\tau_\sigma$ and $\tau'_\sigma\in H_\alpha 1_v$, we have that $\tau_\sigma 1_v=\tau'_\sigma 1_v$ up to addition of an element in the right submodule of $1_{\sigma(v)}H_\alpha$ generated by \end{lem}